tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 ```

 ### Scenario 6: UNSAFE Repository
-A repository that is not derived from TenantRepository and uses an UNSAFE db context is considered unsafe repository
+A repository that is not derived from TenantIsolatedRepository and uses an UNSAFE db context is considered unsafe repository
 and should not compile if it contains tenant-isolated entities.
 ```csharp
 public class Project : ITenantIsolated